SirRobbe/Eevee/readme.md

 ## Installation

-Either build the `code-writer-lib` project and add the library to your project or just directly add the source files into your project.
+Either build the `evee` project and add the library to your project or just directly add the source files into your project.